 "Equipment" means any tangible or intangible item that has a useful life of more than one year and costs more than $5,000.

-"Federally qualified health center" means an entity that has entered into an agreement with the Center for Medicare and Medicaid Services, formerly known as Health Care Financing Administration to meet Medicare program requirements under title 42 Code of Federal Regulations section 405.2434 and is receiving a grant under section 330 of the Public Health Service Act, or is receiving funding from the recipient of a grant under section 330 of the Public Health Service Act.
+"Federally qualified health center" means an entity that has entered into an agreement with the Center for Medicare and Medicaid Services, formerly known as Health Care Financing Administration to meet Medicare program requirement under United States Code section 405.2434 and is receiving a grant under section 330 of the Public Health Service Act, or is receiving funding from the recipient of a grant under section 330 of the Public Health Service Act.

 "Net income tax liability" means income tax liability reduced by all other allowed credits, as determined under chapter 235.